HuttleyLab/DiverseSeq/README.md

 Notes
 -----
-This is app is not composable but can run in parallel.
+This app is not composable but can run in parallel.
 It is best suited to a single large sequence collection.

 If mash_canonical_kmers is enabled when using the mash distance,